-Kol Emeth's Silicon Valley Beit Midrash is currently on hiatus due to the pandemic.
+Kol Emeth's Silicon Valley Beit Midrash is currently on hiatus.
 Please visit the Kol Emeth website to learn more about our online events and classes.

 This June 2016, the Silicon Valley Beit Midrash is privileged to offer an amazing set of local an international teachers for it’s summer learning program.